DeLeneMirouze/BetterAdventureworkCatalog/README.md

 ## Notes

-All comments are in French, if you meet any problem, please feel free to contact me
+All texts are in French, if you meet any problem, please feel free to contact me